 What is the ECSII?

-The Early Childhood Service Intensity Instrument (ECSII) is a standardized tool used to determine the intensity of services needed for infants, toddlers, and children from ages 0-5 years. by determining needed intensity of service.
+The Early Childhood Service Intensity Instrument (ECSII) is a standardized tool used to determine the intensity of services needed for infants, toddlers, and children from ages 0-5 years.
 The ECSII is used by providers involved in the care of young children with emotional, behavioral, and/or developmental needs including those children and families experiencing environmental stressors that may put them at risk for such problems.
 The instrument provides guidance for providers and families seeking services from a variety of agencies and providers including child welfare, mental health, primary and specialty health care, child care, early education, adult mental health and substance abuse services, and other community-based supports.
 The ECSII provides a common language for these diverse individuals and offers guidance in selecting specific services at the appropriate intensity for the young child.

 The ECSII is based on the concept of Service Intensity as opposed to traditionally defined “level of care”.
 Traditionally, level of care has implied the need for facility-based programs to achieve higher levels of service intensity.
 The ECSII emphasizes intensive home and community-based services to provide higher intensity when needed.
 Service intensity involves multiple factors, including not only the frequency and quantity of services, but also the extent to which multiple providers or agencies are involved and the level of care coordination required.